Shreya-66/sigma-Demo/README.md

 # sigma-Demo
-This is Git and Github Demo
+This is Git and Github Demo.